Spend analysis is one of those buzzy phrases that finance experts like to throw around, but few professionals know how to actually execute.

 We built our product around the simple idea of saving you time and money.
 Learn why Ramp is the fastest-growing corporate card in America.

-Spend analysis is part of our Ramp Finance Glossary.
+The term spend analysis is defined in our Ramp Finance Glossary.